LiroBenchmark/LiroBenchmark.github.io/datasets/WMT16-EN-RO.md

-### Description:

-Workshop on Machine Translation (WMT) is a conference that builds on a series of annual workshops and conferences on statistical machine translation, going back to 2006.
-In the year 2016, a dataset for Romanian-English translation was proposed, containing approximately 614k of parallel sentences taken from Europarl and SETTIMES2.

 ### Input, Output and Metrics:

 Given the train & validation sets, the target is to maximize the BLEU score on the test set.